Troilus and Cressida: Scene 3

 Alone, Thersites sneers at the pretensions of both Ajax and Achilles.
 When Patroclus and Achilles appear, he calls them fools; Patroclus moves to strike him, but Achilles holds him off.
 They see the Greek commanders Agamemnon, Ulysses, Nestor, and Diomedes approaching, accompanied by Ajax, and Achilles quickly retires to his tent.
 When Agamemnon asks to see him, Patroclus tells the general that Achilles is ill.
 Agamemnon grows angry, but Achilles refuses to emerge, and tells Ulysses, who goes in to see him, that he still refuses to fight the Trojans.
 Agamemnon suggests that Ajax go in and plead with Achilles, but Ulysses declares that doing so would be insulting to Ajax, and then he, with the other Greek commanders, praises Ajax profusely, saying that he is the best of their warriors.
 They agree to leave Achilles in his tent, and decide that Ajax will be their champion against Hector the next day.

 Act 3

 Scene 1

 In Troy, Pandarus converses with a servant while he waits to speak with Paris and Helen.
-When they come in, he compliments Helen profusely, and asks her to excuse Troilus if Priam asks about him at dinner that night.
+When they come in, he compliments Helen profusely, and asks her to make excuses for Troilus if Priam asks about him at dinner that night.
 Paris and Helen ask where Troilus will be dining, and Pandarus refuses to tell him but they both guess that he will be in pursuit of Cressida, and they make bawdy jokes about it as they depart to greet the returning warriors.